martin-orona/react-clinic/README.md

 It was a major pain to get it to work, probably because complex tools are complex.

 Once I got the grid working, I integrated its ability to add a record (here in the form of adding a pet).

+## Added Vets

+I added a screen to view and add Vets.

+**BUG:** I noticed an odd behavior where the Vets screen is calling the server a lot more than the Pets screen; event though the Vets screen is based very heavily on the Pets screen and accompanying code.

+**BUG:** I also noticed that when adding a Vet to the DB, while the record is added successfully, the response doesn't come back to the UI to trigger an update with the new data.
+My gut says that it is a bug with the server code or with the high number of calls that the React client makes for the same UI trigger.
+An F5 refresh shows the data as expected.

+## Added pet appointments

+I added the ability to view and add apointments to the Pet screen by expanding the pet row.

+**BUG** I noticed that like the Vets, pet appointments do not cause an appropriate screen refresh with new data.
+Additionally once an appointment is added, the child/detail UI gets "stuck" and shows the same data no matter what pet row is expanded.
+Oddly, inspecting the state of the React components, they have the update records.
+An F5 refresh shows the data as expected; and the child/detail UI goes back to working normally.